jbertovic/tdacli/Readme.md

 ## TDACLI

 A simple CLI wrapper around my tdameritradeclient library.
 For help enter `tdacli --help`.
-This will give you access to help and further subcommands.
+This will give you access to help and further subcommand help categories.

-Current subcommands are: quote, history, optionchain, userprincipals, account, auth, refresh, weblink.
+Current subcommands are: userprincipals, account, quote, history, optionchain, instrument, transaction, auth, refresh, weblink.
 See below for description on output of `tdaci --help` in the CLI Commands section

 Environmental Variable Requirements:
 - `TDAUTHTOKEN` on subcommands: account, history, optionchain, quote, userprincipals